AlessioMigotti/Project-1/README.md

 <br>

 ## **Sitemap**
-Here there is a site map that shows the websites diramations. i made it with  <a href="https://miro.com/">Miro.com</a> :
+Here there is a site map that shows the websites diramations: <a href="https://miro.com/">Miro.com</a> :

 ![Alt text](/assets/images/sitemap.png)